Local Rule 4001. MOTIONS FOR RELIEF FROM THE AUTOMATIC STAY; USE OF CASH COLLATERAL OR OTHER RELIEF; EMERGENCY ORDERS

 (1) Section 362 information sheet

-(C) Unless the court orders otherwise, a properly completed § 362 information sheet will satisfy
+(C) Unless the court orders otherwise, a properly completed § 362 information sheet will satisfy the requirements for a statement of facts and legal memorandum in cases under chapters 7 and 13.

-(2) Parties are directed to communicate in good faith regarding resolution of the motion before filing a motion for relief from stay (including, as appropriate, communication with any trustee appointed in the case), and the court may refuse to entertain a motion or opposition if the parties do not comply with this rule.
-The court may award, deny, or adjust fees of counsel for noncompliance.
+(2) Parties in interest are directed to communicate in good faith regarding resolution of the motion before filing a motion for relief from stay including, as appropriate, communication with any trustee appointed in the case.
+Such attempts to resolve the dispute must be made in a reasonable time frame prior to, but in any case no less than three (3) business days (if debtor is represented by an attorney) or five (5) business days (if debtor(s) are representing themselves), before the motion is filed.
+Movant must provide evidence of their attempt to resolve the matter with more than conclusory declarations, which must be filed with the motion.
+The court may refuse to entertain a motion or opposition if the parties do not comply with this rule.
+The court may award, deny, or adjust the fees of an attorney for noncompliance.
 Compliance with this subsection is not required for motions for relief from stay relating to property identified by the debtor as being surrendered in the schedules, statements, or the proposed plan of reorganization.

 (A) The identification of the prior order of the court authorizing the ex parte relief;